Ilyeschrif22/jenkins-sonarqube-pipeline-starter/README.md

 }
 ```

----

 ### npm ci fails — no package-lock.json

 Cause: npm ci requires a lockfile.
 None existed in the repo.

-Fix: Changed npm ci to npm install in the Jenkinsfile.
-Works without a lockfile.
+Fix: Use npm install instead of npm ci in the Jenkinsfile.

----

 ### no such file or directory: backend/package.json

-Cause: backend/ and frontend/ folders did not exist at the repo root.
+Cause: backend/ and frontend/ folders were missing from the repo root.
-They were nested inside a subfolder.

-Fix: Move both folders to the root of the repo and push.
+Fix: Make sure both folders exist at the root with their own package.json files.

----

 ### Tool type nodejs does not have an install of NodeJS-18 configured

 Cause: The name in Manage Jenkins -> Tools did not match the Jenkinsfile.

-Fix: Either rename the tool in Jenkins Tools to NodeJS-18 or update the
+Fix: The name in Tools and the Jenkinsfile must match exactly including capitalisation.
-Jenkinsfile to use whatever name was configured.
-They must match exactly,
-including capitalisation.

----

 ### sonar-scanner: not found

-Cause: The SonarQube Scanner CLI was not installed in the Jenkins container.
+Cause: The SonarQube Scanner CLI was not installed.
+The plugin was installed
-The SonarQube Scanner for Jenkins plugin was installed but not the CLI tool.
+but not configured as a tool.

-Fix: Use withSonarQubeEnv and the tool() function so Jenkins downloads and
-manages the scanner automatically:
+Fix: Configure the scanner in Manage Jenkins -> Tools then use:

 ```groovy
 withSonarQubeEnv('sonarqube') {